In today’s world of digital abundance your business website needs to work extra hard to gain the confidence of those who visit it.

 Immediately, this ugly URL destroys any notion that this is a legit accounting service because it looks cheap, tacky, dodgy.

-Instead, stick to something short and sweet and easy to pronounce using a paid for top level domain (TLD).
+Instead, stick to something short and sweet.
+Something easy to pronounce using a paid for top level domain (TLD).
 Domains can be had from DreamHost or GoDaddy at a reasonable annual cost.

 Follower numbers are often regarded – perhaps rightly so – as a vanity metric, yet a high social follower count plays into our hard-wired biological predisposition to think in terms of safety in numbers.